 In my opinion, PowerDNS gives more flexibility to a system administrator to deal with their DNS zones.
-Things such as having different backends, mixing dynamic and static answers are hard to archive with bind.
-In this post, I will write about how to put a Bind alike zone into PowerDNS.
+Things such as having different backends, and mixing dynamic and static answers are hard to archive with bind.
+In this post, I will write about how to put a Bind-like zone into PowerDNS.
 This will open possibilities to have some very cool features such as High Availability and Load Balancing through DNS protocol.

 This is one I use, you will find it is pretty simple.
 And almost identical to a normal BIND zone.